Dubai Forum To Examine How AI Is Reshaping Government Jobs And Decision-Making

 Join the Circle of Prayer This Month

 The Sunni Muslim nation is home to many South and Southeast Asians, Egyptians, Palestinians, Lebanese, Syrians, and Iranians, who comprise 90% of Qatar’s workforce.
 In fact, Qatar has the highest rate of population growth in the world.
 The population remains relatively small though, and Qatar has the highest net migration rate in the world.
-The nation has an emirate government with a mixture of civil and Islamic law.
+The nation has an absolute emirate government with a mixture of civil and Islamic law.
 Elections were held in 1999, providing the nation’s first opportunity for Muslim women to vote and stand for office.

 Nearly 80% of the population is Muslim, and it is forbidden to criticize the ruling family or Islam or to share the Gospel.
 Many expatriates have been forced to leave the country as a result of speaking about Christ.
 Immigrant Christians are allowed to practice their faith, though they are considered second hand citizens.
 It is also difficult for Christians to gather together, as government policy strictly regulates the meetings.
-Even so, land has been offered up to Christian communities to build the first churches in Qatar since the spread of Islam.
+Even so, land has been offered up to Christian communities to build the first churches in Qatar since the spread of Islam

 87.3%